darrellanderson/TI4-TTPG-TS/src/_how-to/outline/intro/intro.md

 Welcome to Twilight Imperium on Tabletop Playground.

-This is for players already familiar with the game, describing how to get the most from the TI4 Tabletop Playground mod.
+This video is for players already familiar with the Twilight Imperium board game, showing you how to get the most from the unofficial TI4 Tabletop Playground mod.